SSG-DRD-IOT/intelligentkiosk/facerecognition/Readme.md

 ### ffmpeg
 This reference implementation uses ffmpeg to compress and stream video output from cvservice to the webservice clients. ffmpegis installed separately from the Ubuntu repositories: sudo apt update    sudo apt install ffmpeg

 ### cvservice
-#### Install Paho\* MQTT\* C client libraries dependenciesThis reference implementation uses MQTT to send data between services.
-To install the dependencies:
+#### Install Paho\* MQTT\* C client libraries dependencies
-    sudo apt update    sudo apt install libssl-dev
+This reference implementation uses MQTT to send data between services.
+To install the dependencies: sudo apt update    sudo apt install libssl-dev

 Building the executable (from cvservice directory): mkdir build    cd build    cmake ..    make

-### webservice
-Instructions on how to setup the Node.js services are provided in the [webservice](./webservice) folder.

 ## Running the application
 1. Start the webservice, both server and front-end components.